 North America: 1985-1987 Honda Aero 50 (NB50M) : Tact (AF09)

-Likely the most common model found within North America on this list, the Honda Aero 50 (NB50M) can be converted to the JDM Honda Tact (AF09) and JDM Tact Fullmark S (AF09).
+Likely the most common model found within the United States on this list (not as common in Canada), the Honda Aero 50 (NB50M) can be converted to the JDM Honda Tact (AF09) and JDM Tact Fullmark S (AF09).

 1987 Honda Elite 50 (SE50) : DJ-1 (AF12)